deanh/schemer/README.md

 This is the scratch repo for my work in a Little Schemer reading club.
 The ```racket``` dir contains chapter by chapter implementations in Racket.
 The ```js``` dir contains one large file with functions implemented in JavaScript.
+JavaScript support should be considered an experimental feature. :)

 ## Scheming in DrRacket